 Here are a few trees we’ve gotten for free from the township over the past couple years…

 A Tulip Tree (liriodendron tulipifera)

-It has yellow tulip like flowers in spring and golden fall color.
-It grows fast to 70-90 feet.
+It has yellow tulip like flowers in spring & golden fall color.

 American Sycamore (platanus acerifolia)